 Unlike his Greek counterpart, the ancient Roman King of the Gods otherwise known as Jupiter was an exemplary role model of upstanding morals and impartiality.
 Many depictions of Jupiter (as seen above) show the Roman god accompanied by an eagle, a symbol of high mindedness and wisdom.

 Jupiter – The Power Source behind Santa & Saints, Alike

-As stated in Part I, the time of year associated mainly with both Christmas and Santa Claus falls within the Zodiacal period allotted to the sign of Sagittarius, whose planetary ruler is the Head Honcho of all heavenly bodies that orbit around our Sun, mighty Jupiter.
-Astrologically, the largest planet of our Solar System is also known as “The Great Benefic” due to Jupiter literally shielding Earth from a constant barrage of exploding asteroids and disintegrating comets on a regular basis with its massive magnetic belt.
+As stated in Part I, the time of year associated mainly with both Christmas and Santa Claus falls within the Zodiacal period allotted to the sign of Sagittarius, whose planetary ruler is the Head Honcho of all heavenly bodies which orbit our Sun better known as Jupiter.
+Astrologically, the largest planet of our Solar System is also called “The Great Benefic” due to the mighty gas ball literally shielding the Earth from a constant barrage of exploding asteroids and disintegrating comets on a regular basis with its massive magnetic belt.

 In the summer of 2009 astronomers noticed a significant change had occurred on Jupiter’s surface.
 A large indentation hole became suddenly visible, leading scientists to theorize the King of Planets had been a direct hit by an asteroid the size of the Pacific Ocean!
-Imagine if our fragile, blue marble of a planet was the bullseye of this massive hurdling space rock instead of mighty Jupiter……moving right along.
+Imagine if our fragile blue marble of a planet was the bullseye of this gigantic hurdling space rock instead of the Great Benefic……moving right along.

-Size comparison between our planet and our planetary protector, Jupiter.
+Size comparison between the Earth and its planetary protector, Jupiter.

 Jupiter, Ancient Rome’s Righteous Ruler